 This section contains a list of the most common guitar chords and most of these are easy to play.
+This is by no means a complete list of guitar chords which you could play, as this would be very extensive if it was.
 Each of the guitar chords is laid out with a graphical representation of where you should place certain fingers on the fret board.
 Simply select which guitar chord you wish to view from the list below.
 There is also a full list of guitar chords which contains all of the chords from this section – but may take a minute or so to load on a slower connection.

 Playing the guitar is a really enjoyable activity and one which many people want to do.
 If you learn the basics of guitar playing, which you hopefully will from this website then you will be well on your way to playing your favourite tunes.
 I hope you find the following chords helpful, each chord is demonstrated and a recommended set of chords are listed plus some easy songs which use those chords.
 Enjoy!